Invitational Player Profiles

 Glen-mary Christopher

 Glen-mary lives with her spouse, two teenagers, and three cats in the small town of Coronach in southwest Saskatchewan, where she works as a nurse practitioner providing full-time health care services to three rural communities.
 She started piping at age seven with the PPCLI Army Cadet pipe band in Estevan.
-After high school, she took a 27-year piping hiatus for education, family, and athletics - completing every triathlon distance from sprint to Ironman.
+After high school, she took a 27-year piping hiatus for education, family, and other stuff.
 During the pandemic, she had a mid-life piping crisis and joined the City of Regina Pipe Band.
 She has been busy making up for lost piping time since then.

 Jonathon Kalyn